asyncapi/website/pages/docs/community/style-guide/grammar.md

 Future tense might be needed when referring to experiments or improvements that are yet to come.
 ‘We will incorporate user feedback to address any problems in the documentation.’

-Past tense is used while talking about events that have previously occurred:
+Past tense is used while talking about events that have previously occurred.
 ‘Tutorials were added to the documentation as an entry point for new users.’